Summer Teaching Staff and Employment

 Ryann Sheehy is an actor, singer, dancer, and incoming freshman in the theater department at James Madison University.
 She is happy to say that she has been a part of the Live Arts family since a young age, first as a camper herself and later as a performer, intern, and now camp counselor.
 Ryann has recently been a part of Western Albemarle High School’s production of Once Upon a Mattress and Live Art’s summer production of Nice Work If You Can Get It.

 Savannah Maive Edwards is a rising second year at the University of Virginia where she is studying Drama and is a Miller Arts Scholar (Drama).
 Being a child of both the Adirondacks and the Blue Ridge Mountains, she is a storyteller by nature.
 However, most of her formal experience and training is with the art of acting.
 She has most recently performed in The Lookout and Mr. Burns, a post-electric play, and you will have the opportunity to catch her on stage this fall in Everything is P.R.
 (University of Virginia’s Department of Drama).
 When she is not on stage, you can find Savannah reading, writing, and laughing at her own jokes.

-Professional teaching artists in previous years include:
+Professional teaching artists in previous years have included:

 Ike Anderson Mike Long Geri Carlson Sauls

 Joseph Bromfield Kip McCharon Doug Schneider

 Claire Chandler Ray Nedzel Mendy St. Ours

 If you are interested in future employment in the Summer @ Live Arts Theater Camps as a Professional Teaching Artist, Camp Counselor, or Technician, please email Director of Education, Mike Long, at [email protected].

 Our Applications for Summer Camp Counselors are now closed and will reopen for next summer in January.